renoki-co/cashier-register/README.md

 }
 ```

-To avoid resetting, like counting the seats for a subscription, you should call `notResettable()` on the feature:
+To avoid resetting, you may call `notResettable()` on the feature.
+This way, the quota reset won't occur on the `seats` feature.

 ```php
 Saas::plan('Gold Plan', 'gold-plan')->features([